A receiver represents an endpoint for receiving events.

 Now(string) |

-Get the current UTC datetime as a string formatted using a custom strftime -compatible format. |
+Get the current UTC datetime as a string with the custom strftime -compatible format. |

 Now("%Y-%m-%d") |